About Joe Gilbert

 Joe was trained as a Person-Centered Counselor.
 This approach rests on the foundations of empathy, authenticity and unconditional positive regard in relationship to others.
 Since then, Joe has received training and peer supervision in other therapeutic approaches, including Cognitive-Behavioral Therapy, Narrative Therapy, Mindfulness-Based Counseling, and Existential Psychotherapy.
 Joe began his counseling career working as an inpatient counselor at a hospital for people living with alcohol/drug addiction and mental health issues.
 Over time, he developed a passion for working with people who are experiencing grief and loss, addictions/unhealthy habits (of all sorts), spirituality concerns, and other stressful life transitions.
 If you are a person who identifies as LGBTQ+, you are safe here and Joe is happy to work with you.

-Joe enjoys living in the Raleigh area with his wife and two dogs.
-He practices Vipassana (insight-oriented) meditation and is a member of a local Buddhist Sangha.
+Joe practices Vipassana (insight-oriented) meditation and is a member of a local Buddhist Sangha.
 He attends insight-oriented meditation retreats annually, and his life and work are guided by his practices in awareness and compassion.
-Joe enjoys waking up early to sit in meditation or practice yoga.
-Joe also enjoys walking, running, being with good friends, reading, sipping tea, nibbling on crystallized ginger, helping out when he can, and practicing the art of simply be-ing.
+Joe finds that his meditation practice continues to unfold in ways that support and strengthen his counseling relationships.

 - I (Joe) understand that even though we perceive differences, there is an essential unity of all beings.